Legality in Europe

 The European Union can issue general rulings and laws that the States have to abide by, leaving little room for unilateral rulings.
 When it comes to legalizing or banning a new substance, states have some freedom.
 There is, however, a mutual recognition principle.
 That means that if the use of a specific substance is approved in one member state, it should not be banned in the rest.

-Check what’s the official legal status of Kratom in each of the EU Countries and stay updated on any new regulations and developments.
+Check here the largest database on the internet regarding the legal status of kratom as of 2020 in each of the European countries and stay updated on any new regulations and developments.

 Outside the EU, countries are able to rule based on their own judgement.
 Most countries look up to the United States or the UN when facing a new situation that has no precedent in their law system.